RamiKrispin/deploy-flex-actions/README.md

 docker run -d -p 8787:8787 -v $TUTORIAL_WORKING_DIR:/home/rstudio/flexdash rkrispin/flex_dash_env:dev.0.0.0.9000
 ```

-You can see now, after applying and refreshing the container, that the `flexdash` folder (marked with a green rectangle) is now available inside the container:
+You can see now, after binding the local folder to the docker with the `-v` argument the `flexdash` folder (marked with a green rectangle on the next screenshot) is now available inside the container:

 <img src="images/rstudio02.png" width="100%" />